cometbft/cometbft/spec/core/data_structures.md

 From the configured height, and for all subsequent heights, the corresponding feature will be enabled.
 Cannot be set to heights lower or equal to the current blockchain height.
+A value of 0 indicates that the feature is disabled.

 ### SynchronyParams